by Colleen McGuire

 What is the allure of Cappadocia?
 In a nutshell – an exceptional landscape and a mystical history.

 Millennia ago volcanic mountains formed outlandish rock pinnacles known as “fairy chimneys” whose whimsical shapes made my sister and I laugh out loud.
 Erosions created sensuous folds in the earth causing us to gawk with glee.
 The mountains’ soft clay or sandstone allowed early Christian hermits, initially hiding from pagan Romans, to carve elaborate cave churches and refuges in daunting spots atop rocky hills.
-Some of Cappadocia’s marvels are accessible stepping
+Some of Cappadocia’s marvels are

 out of a coach